verrazzano/docs/content/en/docs/networking/security/net-security.md

 ### Coherence
 Coherence clusters are represented by the `Coherence` resource, and are not in the mesh.
-When Verrazzano creates a Coherence cluster in a namespace that is annotated to do sidecar injection, then it disables injection the Coherence resource using the `sidecar.istio.io/inject="false"` label shown previously.
+When Verrazzano creates a Coherence cluster in a namespace that is annotated to do sidecar injection, it disables injection the Coherence resource using the `sidecar.istio.io/inject="false"` label shown previously.
 Furthermore, Verrazzano will create a DestinationRule in the application namespace to disable mTLS for the Coherence extend port `9000`.
 This allows a service in the mesh to call the Coherence extend proxy.
 See bob's books for an example at [bobs-books](https://github.com/verrazzano/verrazzano/blob/master/examples/bobs-books).